 In part one of a two-part daytime exclusive, Gypsy tells Dr. Phil that she and Nicholas met in person for the first time in a local movie theatre in Springfield, Missouri; the town where she and her mother lived.
 She claims it was then she first began to contemplate killing her mother.

 Does Gypsy say she has remorse for her role in the murder?
-Watch the video above for a recap of Tuesday’s episode, then tune in for the conclusion airing Wednesday.
+Watch the video above for a recap of Thursday’s episode

 Check your local listing here.
 TELL DR. PHIL YOUR STORY: Are you involved in a story that has made the headlines?